Probate Q&A Series If the original will is gone, how can the court figure out what it said and who the executor was supposed to be? nc

 Conclusion

-North Carolina courts can determine what a missing will said—and who the executor was supposed to be—by using the state’s lost-or-destroyed-will process through the Clerk of Superior Court.
-The person offering the will must prove the will was properly executed, prove its contents (including the executor clause), and prove the original is missing for reasons other than the decedent revoking it.
-The most important next step is to file a lost-will petition with the Clerk of Superior Court promptly after the missing will is discovered.
+North Carolina courts can determine what a missing will said—and who the executor was supposed to be—through probate proceedings before the Clerk of Superior Court.
+In the usual lost-or-destroyed-will case, the person offering the will must prove the will was properly executed, prove its contents (including the executor clause), show a diligent search, and prove the original is missing for reasons other than the decedent revoking it.
+In some newer cases, however, an attested written will stored as an electronic record by a licensed attorney may be probated under a different statutory framework.
+The most important next step is to have counsel evaluate which probate path applies and act promptly after the missing will is discovered.

 Talk to a Probate Attorney